Jack (device): Scissor jack

 Jackscrews are integral to the scissor jack, one of the simplest kinds of car jack still used.

 A scissor jack uses the mechanical advantage of a leadscrew and 4-bar linkage to allow a human to lift a vehicle by manual force alone.
 They are inexpensive and are common in manufacturer-supplied breakdown kits.
-The jack shown at the left is made for a modern vehicle and the notch fits into a jack-up point on a unibody.
+The jack shown is made for a modern vehicle and the notch fits into a jack-up point on a unibody.
 Earlier versions have a platform to lift on a vehicle's frame or axle.

+A well-engineered jack employs an acme thread for efficient winding without the jack losing its position when under load.

 Electrically operated car scissor jacks are powered by 12-volt electricity supplied directly from the car's cigarette lighter receptacle.
 The electrical energy is used to power these car jacks to raise and lower automatically.
 Electric jacks require less effort from the motorist for operation.